Bin collections and the bin policy

 Lots of people live in my house.
 One general waste bin isn't big enough

-We appreciate that the one green bin per property policy may cause problems for larger families, so households with 7 or more permanent residents may apply for extra capacity for their general waste, but only if they are actively recycling.
+We appreciate that the one green bin per property policy may cause problems for larger families, so households with 7 or more permanent residents may apply for a an additional 140 litre general waste bin, but only if they are actively recycling.

-The Council will offer advice and information on recycling and will conduct a waste audit to determine if extra capacity is required for their general waste.
-If your application is successful you will be offered an extra 140 litre bin on the understanding that you must pay £39 for administration and delivery.
-Following receipt of your payment a bin will be delivered.
+The Council will offer advice and information on recycling and will conduct a waste audit to determine if a larger capacity bin is required for general waste.
+If your application is successful, you will be offered an extra 140 litre bin on the understanding that you must pay for administration and delivery.
+Following receipt of your payment, a larger bin will be delivered.

 Refuse not emptied on the collection day as a direct result of service failure will usually be removed by the end of the following day.
 If you need to report a missed collection, please use our online service.
 Alternatively you can call 01274 431000.